 The turn off to Wannon Falls is 19kms west of Hamilton, just off the Glenelg Highway.
 Wannon Falls and the nearby Nigretta Falls are linked by a scenic road.

-Both waterfalls are at their biggest and best after rainfall.
+Both waterfalls are at their biggest and best after a winter or spring rainfall.